Durable Value identifies start-ups at Seed on track for developing ‘economic moat’ Competitive Advantages in 2-3 years’ time.

 The framework analysed the pitch decks only of 40 US-based Seed start-ups from 2011-2022, scoring each company’s strategy on a spectrum from “strong moat advantage potential” through to “nil moat advantage potential.”
 The chart below shows the investment outcomes for a Seed stage investor after 4+ years holding period.¹

-Start-ups with potential for Competitive Advantages (and growth) received higher valuations.
+Start-ups with potential for Competitive Advantages (and growth) went on to higher valuations.

 80% of start-ups rated as “Tenuous” or “Nil” potential of Competitive Advantage did not return >1x.
 A serious risk to investor capital.